Trump and Kim Just Met Again. Here's What the North Korean Leader Hopes to Get

 Sanctions Relief

 While in Vietnam, Kim is expected to be taken on a guided tour of the wonders of capitalist enterprise, visiting industrial zones where foreign investment flourishes.
-Among Kim’s top priorities, experts say, will be getting the U.S. to budge on sanctions that stand in the way of inter-Korean economic projects.
+Among Kim’s top priorities, experts say, will be getting the U.S. to budge on sanctions that stand in the way of economic projects between North and South Korea.

 North Korea is among the world’s most economically isolated nations due to crippling sanctions levied by the U.S. and the U.N., and it relies on China as its primary trading partner.
 Across the border, South Korea has become one of the richest countries in Asia, and Seoul is poised to implement a plan for an integrated Korean economy as soon as restrictions are lifted.